 Unscrew the bulb cover by turning counter-clockwise.
 It may be very stiff (Fig.6-2).

-Taking care to protect your fingers with a glove in case the bulb should shatter, unscrew the old bulb.
+Taking care to protect your fingers with a glove in case the bulb should shatter.

 Screw in the new bulb; screw back the bulb cover.
 Turn on the circuit breaker and check that the bulb now lights.